salmanafzal25/iOS-Portfolio/README.md

   # ROVR (Mobilizing Physicians)
-[HelloDoctor](https://www.rovrmed.com)is the first step in giving physicians back their autonomy is to give back access to their data.
+[ROVR](https://www.rovrmed.com)is the first step in giving physicians back their autonomy is to give back access to their data.
 We are a physician-led team that want to enable physicians to gain back access and control of their data and time.

 Our current system in data-sharing is inefficient and most physicians don’t have a secure application to store their own personal data.
 The first application of Rovr can be applied to our current system of physician verification, documentation/credentialing, recruitment and scheduling.
 It takes on average 90 days to on-board a physician to an area he is needed.
 We offer physicians to instantly self-verify themselves on Rovr -Physicians Hiring App- and store all their secure and most needed data on their profiles for exchange to healthcare facilities

+<b>Under Testing </b>
 <!-- <img src="images/darkroom/HelloDoc1.png" width="250" align="center" title="Darkroom GIF">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="images/darkroom/HelloDoc1.png" width="250" align="center" title="Darkroom GIF">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="images/darkroom/HelloDoc1.png" width="250" align="center" title="Darkroom GIF"><br><br> -->

 <p align="center">